 At the age of 28, Robson made his pro debut in November, 2016.
 A sensational prospect at 130 pounds, he was an elite amateur at the international level – a three-time Brazilian Olympian who, in 2016, became the first boxer from his country to win an Olympic gold medal.

-In his last fight on July 21 in San Juan, Puerto Rico, he won by first-round knockout against Bernardo Gomez.
+In his last fight on September 22 in Tucson, Arizona, he won by third-round TKO against Carlos Osorio.

 As talented as the 27-year-old Conceicao is – he was also an Olympian in 2012 and 2008 – Top Rank president Todd duBoef sees him as a fighter with a built-in fan base at home who can become a major box-office star.